Testosterone Propionate

 The same trade name he would eventually give to his testosterone enanthate product.
 The binding of the propionate ester to the hormone will allow the release of the hormone to be controlled and provide a more effective way of keeping blood levels stable.

-See also Course of Testosterone Propionate
+See also Testosterone Propionate - Effects and Side Effects

 While this is not the first synthetic testosterone preparation created, testosterone propionate will be the first commercially available testosterone product.
 It would also dominate the medical community and much of the nascent performance-enhancing community until the 1960s.